-Is Egypt dangerous for tourists in 2021?
+Is Egypt dangerous for tourists in 2025?

 That’s a good question for all the pyramid lovers out there.

-In uncertain times, where it is no longer known whether to fear viruses, Isis, old-fashioned terrorists, robberies and kidnappings, or a simple road accidents, I will try to answer the question is Egypt dangerous for tourists in 2021?
+In uncertain times, where it is no longer known whether to fear viruses, Isis, old-fashioned terrorists, robberies and kidnappings, or a simple road accidents, I will try to answer the question is Egypt dangerous for tourists in 2025?

-Egypt dangerous for tourists, a brief introduction
+Egypt dangerous for tourists: a brief introduction

 To start answering, I have to ask you what you want to do in Egypt.
 Having stumbled upon this blog, I doubt that you belong to a billion-dollar corporation or secret service whose purpose is to overthrow the Egyptian government and install a puppet of the Western powers, right?